 Watch Now: Has My Ground Beef Gone Bad

 Bacteria: Contamination vs. Spoilage

 Contamination and spoilage are different and will impact food (and anyone who eats that food) differently.
 Contamination can lead to food poisoning and is often caused by salmonella or e.
 Coli.
 One of the characteristics of contaminated food is that it displays no signs of being harmful.
 The meat has no off smells, texture changes, or discoloration.
 A tainted burger can appear, and in fact be, perfectly "fresh."

 Food spoilage is simply an umbrella term for the various signs that communicate to your senses of smell, sight, or touch, that you should not eat the food.
 Spoilage is also caused by bacteria, but the bacteria that cause spoilage will not make you sick.
-This is because most of us won't eat food that smells bad or feels slimy.
-Even if we did, it would mostly just taste and smell very bad.
+This is because most people won't eat food that smells bad or feels slimy.
+Even if they did, it would mostly just taste and smell very bad.
 Spoilage is a function of freshness (or lack thereof), whereas contamination (food that is tainted by pathogens that make you sick) can occur even in foods that are otherwise "fresh."

 Is Your Ground Beef Spoiled?

 In ground beef, the signs you'll detect will depend on how badly spoiled it is.
 If it feels slimy, it's starting to go bad.
 The slime on the surface is caused by the buildup of bacterial cells.
 If it smells funky or off, it's spoiled.
 The smell is caused by the gases produced by the bacteria.
 Finally, ground beef can change color when it spoils, going from the familiar rust-red color (produced by iron, the same ingredient that gives blood its color) to a flat gray color.
 This color change occurs as the bacteria break down the iron compounds in the meat.

 If your ground beef is gray, slimy, or smelly, it's spoiled.